Home

 If you wish to make a bezel for a fused glass cabochon there are a series of YouTube videos on bezel making.

-Return from Soldering To Chain Maille Jewelry
+Return From Soldering Jump Rings To Chain Maille Jewelry